heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 Which is under the balanced tree height of 3.
 ```

 As we can see in this edge case the traversal times are balanced out, making the time complexity be in this edge case in the range of `O(k log n)`.
 One edge case does not offer definitive proof and there is some amount of uncertainty left on this time complexity.

-It is however my current understanding that the time complexity of the decompression phase falls under `O(k log n)`, because the frequencies balance the steps taken while traversing the tree.
+It is my current understanding that the time complexity of the decompression phase falls under `O(k log n)`, because the frequencies balance the steps taken while traversing the tree.
 The online tutorial-site [CodeScope](https://www.codesdope.com/course/algorithms-huffman-codes/) suggests similar time complexity for decoding, but the article has no author, so it is hard to estimate it's credibility.

 To sum it up, the uncompression phase of Huffman coding has the following steps: